xin-peng/Virtual_reality_env_SHM/README.md

 rosrun
 roslaunch airsim_ros_pkgs airsim_node.launch
 ```
 Now AirSim will publish the drone location and sensor data lively.
+To enable the AirSim function, the existing Unreal Engine project file needs to be modified.
+Please refer to [an example uproject](https://github.com/xin-peng/Virtual_reality_env_SHM/blob/main/example.uproject) for details.
+"Plugins" need to include "AirSim".

-You can run rostopic list to check the name of sensor topic.
+Now you can run rostopic list to check the name of sensor topic.
 The next step is running SLAM algorithm based on it.
 ### DSO
 One of SLAM algorithm we choose as an example is Direct Sparse Odometry(https://vision.in.tum.de/research/vslam/dso).
 We develop a ROS version for DSO, which forks from (https://github.com/JakobEngel/dso).
 One change we made is that the DSO will subscribe the image data with a topic name and publish the estimated pose and feature point as point cloud.
 - Install DSO https://github.com/JakobEngel/dso